56kcloud/Training/Docker/kickstart/chapters/alpine.md

    762950d93224b25b465167a5b9862cd208d5d4577715aa4dc05b36f898a8b9b0
    ```

-   Once again, the image we requested was not available locally, so Docker pulled it from Docker Hub.
+   Once again, the requested image was unavailable locally, so Docker pulled it from Docker Hub.

-   As long as the MariaDB process is running, Docker will keep the container running in the background.
+   As long as the MariaDB process runs, Docker will keep the container running in the background.

 2. List running containers